-In August 2005, the FCC issued a nonbinding policy statement identifying four principles it deemed necessary to ensure continuation of an "open" Internet that is not unduly restricted by network "gatekeepers."
-In August 2008, the FCC issued an order concerning one Internet network management practice in use by another cable operator, effectively treating the four principles as rules and ordering a change in that operator's network management practices.
-On April 6, 2010, the United States Court of Appeals for the D.C.
-Circuit concluded that the FCC lacked jurisdictional authority and vacated the FCC's 2008 order.
-On December 21, 2010, the FCC responded by enacting new "net neutrality" rules based on three core principles of: (1) transparency, (2) no blocking, and (3) no unreasonable discrimination.
-The new rules will permit broadband service providers to exercise "reasonable network management" for legitimate management purposes, such as management of congestion, harmful traffic, and network security.
-The rules will also permit usage-based billing, and permit broadband service providers to offer additional specialized services such as facilities-based IP voice services, without being subject to restrictions on discrimination.
-Although the new rules encompass both wireline providers (like us) and wireless providers, the rules are less stringent with regard to wireless providers.
-The FCC premised the new "net neutrality" rules on its Title I and ancillary jurisdiction.
-The rules are scheduled to go into effect on November 20, 2011.
+On December 21, 2010, the FCC enacted new "net neutrality" rules it deemed necessary to ensure continuation of an "open" Internet that is not unduly restricted by network "gatekeepers."
+The new rules are based on three core principles of: (1) transparency, (2) no blocking, and (3) no unreasonable discrimination.
+The rules permit broadband service providers to exercise "reasonable network management" for legitimate management purposes, such as management of congestion, harmful traffic, and network security.
+The rules also permit usage-based billing, and permit broadband service providers to offer additional specialized services such as facilities-based IP voice services, without being subject to restrictions on discrimination.
+Although the rules encompass both wireline providers (like us) and wireless providers, the rules are less stringent with regard to wireless providers.
+The rules went into effect on November 20, 2011.
 However, Verizon and other parties have filed for additional FCC review, as well as filing an appeal challenging the FCC's authority to issue such rules, which will be heard by the U.S. Court of Appeals for the D.C.
 Circuit.
-Assuming the rules become effective in November, the FCC will enforce these rules based on case-by-case complaints.
+For now, the FCC will enforce these rules based on case-by-case complaints.
 Because many of the requirements are vague and because the FCC has not provided clear guidance on implementation, it is unclear how the FCC will enforce its rules and adjudicate any related complaints.
 The FCC's new rules, if they withstand challenges, as well as any additional legislation or regulation, could impose new obligations and restraints on high-speed Internet providers.
 Any such rules or statutes could limit our ability to manage our cable systems to obtain value for use of our cable systems and respond to operational and competitive challenges.